-There are three basic differences between smuggling of migrants and trafficking in persons as summarised below:
+There are three basic differences between smuggling of migrants and trafficking in persons as summarized below:

-1) Exploitation
+1. Exploitation

 One important indicator of whether a case is one of smuggling of migrants and related conduct or of trafficking in persons is how the offenders generate their income.
 The primary source of profit and thus also the primary purpose of trafficking in persons is exploitation.
-In contrast, the smuggler has no intention to exploit the smuggled migrant after having enabled him or her to irregularly enter or stay in a country.
-Migrant smugglers are usually paid in advance or upon arrival of the smuggled migrant by the smuggled migrant or intermediaries.3 In other words, the relationship between smuggler and smuggled migrant usually ends after the procurement of illegal entry or residence.
+In contrast, the smuggler has no intention of exploiting the smuggled migrant after having enabled him or her to illegally enter or stay in a country.
+The smugglers of migrants are usually paid in advance or on the arrival of the smuggled migrant by the smuggled migrant or intermediaries.
+In other words, the relationship between smuggler and smuggled migrant usually ends after the procurement of the illegal entry or illegal residence.
 In contrast, in trafficking in persons, profits are mainly generated through exploitation.
 The exploitation phase might last for several years.

-2) 'Illegal entry' or residence
+2. Illegal entry or illegal residence

 The smuggling of migrants always has a transnational dimension involving at least two countries.
-The objective of smuggling of migrants is always to facilitate the illegal entry or stay of a person from Country A into Country B. Trafficking in persons may also involve the illegal entry or stay of a person but it does not always.
+The objective of the smuggling of migrants and related conduct is always to facilitate the illegal entry or stay of a person from country A in(to) country B. Trafficking in persons may also involve the illegal entry or stay of a person, but it does not always.
 The transportation and stay of a victim of trafficking in persons can also occur in a legal way.
 Moreover, trafficking in persons often occurs within the home country of the victim without involving any border crossings.

-3) Victim
+3. Victim

 The smuggling of migrants does not necessarily involve the victimization of the smuggled migrant.
 The smuggling of migrants generally involves the consent of those being smuggled.
 However, often other crimes are committed against smuggled migrants during the smuggling process such as violence or crimes endangering the smuggled migrants' lives.
-There is also the possibility that the smuggled migrants might retract their consent during a smuggling operation (eg if they deem the conditions of transportation too dangerous) but be subsequently forced to continue the smuggling process (eg by being physically forced to enter a leaking boat or a crowded truck).
+There is also the possibility that the smuggled migrants might retract their consent during a smuggling operation (e.g. if they deem the conditions of transportation too dangerous) and might subsequently be forced to continue with the smuggling operation (e.g. a smuggled migrant who is physically forced to enter a vessel).